luishdemetrio/PythonAzureIdentityAPI/readme.md

 # Building a REST API with Azure AD SSO and FastAPI to Be Consumed via Copilot Studio Agent

+## Table of Contents

+1. Introduction
+2. Prerequisites
+3. Lab Structure
+4. 🧩 Part 1: Azure App Registration Setup
+    - Step 1: Register the API Application (Server)
+    - Step 2: Register the Client Application
+5. 🧩 Part 2: Local Development Setup
+    - Step 1: Install Prerequisites
+    - Step 2: Create Your Project
+    - Step 3: Set Up a Virtual Environment
+    - Step 4: Install Required Packages
+    - Step 5: Create requirements.txt
+    - Step 6: Run the API
+6. 🧩 Part 3: Testing and Validation
+    - Step 1: Confirm the API Requires Authentication
+    - Step 2: Authenticate with Azure AD (OAuth 2.0)
+7. Next Steps
+8. Additional Resources

+---

 ## Introduction

-This hands-on lab walks you through the process of building a secure Python-based REST API using **FastAPI**, integrated with **Azure Active Directory (Azure AD)** for **Single Sign-On (SSO)** authentication.
+This hands-on lab walks you through building a secure Python-based REST **API** using FastAPI, integrated with **Azure Active Directory (Azure AD)** for **Single Sign-On (SSO)** authentication.
 The API is designed to be consumed by a **Microsoft Copilot Studio Agent**, enabling secure, identity-aware interactions between your backend services and conversational AI experiences.

 You’ll learn how to:
 - Register and configure Azure AD applications for both the API and the Copilot client
 - Implement OAuth2 authentication and token validation in FastAPI
 - Secure endpoints and extract user identity from access tokens
-- Run and test your API locally using **Visual Studio Code**
+- Run and test your API locally using Visual Studio Code

 By the end of this lab, you’ll have a fully functional, enterprise-ready API that supports delegated access and is ready to integrate with Microsoft Copilot Studio.